Author

 Influencers aren’t actors reading from a teleprompter.
 They’re real people who’ve built genuine relationships with their audiences.
 There’s a Nielsen study that shows 92% of consumers trust recommendations from individuals over brands, but here’s what the data doesn’t capture: the moment that recommendation feels scripted, that trust evaporates.

-Our clients before using our software, learned it the hard way.
+Before using our software, our clients learned it the hard way.
 There was this amazing beauty creator with incredible engagement rates.
 Then the client handed her a brief that might as well have been a pharmaceutical ad script.
 The resulting video?
 Technically perfect.
 Completely lifeless.
 Her audience noticed.
 The comments were brutal.

 If you need word-perfect messaging, buy a TV spot.
 If you want authentic buzz that actually converts, let creators do what they do best: translate your message through their unique voice.